RITUAL ACTIVISM +

 WRITING-AS-CEREMONY

-and relational action amid escalating planetary change
+of escalating planetary change

 Image credit: Sebastian Unrau